-A question that keep arising, "What is the difference between cold brewed and hot brewed ICED tea?"
-The summer months are HOT!
-If you haven't experienced cold brewed tea, you are missing out!
+You may have asked yourself before, "What is the difference between cold brewed and hot brewed ICED tea?"
+They can both act as the perfect compliment to the HOT summer months.
+But, if you haven't experienced cold brewed tea, you are missing out!

 Hot Brewed Iced Tea

-Hot brewed iced tea is what 99% of people drink for iced tea.
-It is made by brewing or steeping tea bags in hot water; then poured over ice or put in the refrigerator to cool.
-It is quick and easy and tastes great (if you use good tea).
+With cold brew trending, hot brewed iced tea is what 89% of people drink when they drink iced tea.
+It is made by brewing or steeping tea bags in hot water, then pouring the tea over ice, or putting it in the refrigerator to cool.
+This method is quick, easy, and tastes great (if you use good tea).